charlesveasey/ofxMultiGLFWWindow/README.md

 ofxMultiGLFWWindow
 ==================

+**Note: This addon is no longer supported as these features are integrated into the openFrameworks core starting with version 0.9.0.
+This addon was used to allow multi-window support in openFrameworks version 0.8.4.**

 Multiple GLFW windows in openFrameworks

 This addon is a modification of the GLFW window class.
 It allows multiple windows and events.